Skip to Content

 How long can eagles leave eggs unattended?

-You shouldn’t leave eagle eggs unattended for more than a few minutes.
+You can safely leave eagle eggs unattended for up to several hours.

 What does "the eagles fly alone" mean?